 Skip to content

-ADR 008: Gold Layer Architecture - Facts, Dimensions, Aggregates, Reports
+ADR 008 — Gold Layer Architecture: Facts, Dimensions, Aggregates, Reports

-Date: 2026-01-05 Status: ✅ Accepted Deciders: Data Engineering Team
+Date: 2026-01-05 Status: Accepted Deciders: Data Engineering Team Superseded by: Partially superseded by ADR 019 (Gold layer naming, structure, and KPI conventions)

 Context